epri-dev/DER-VET-GUI/DervetApp/README.md

 ```

 Package

+In the .env file in the root of DervetApp, set PROJECT_SCHEMA_VERSION to the current schema version.

 ``` bash
 # package dervet backend with pyinstaller (note: change absolute dervet and storagevet paths in pyinstaller command)